 USAID Cambodia interviewed Dr. Sokomar Nguon – URC’s Senior Technical Advisor on both iterations of the Cambodia Malaria Elimination Project – for their Health Champion series.
 Dr. Sokomar and his technical team worked diligently to decrease malaria cases in the Battambang, Pailin, and Pursat Provinces, and more recently, also in Kampot, Kep, and Koh Kong Provinces.
 While the numbers have decreased significantly, the highest rates of malaria transmission are seen among mobile and migrant populations in forested areas.

-- URC’s support of Cambodia’s malaria elimination efforts initiated under CMEP will continue under the Cambodia Malaria Elimination Project 2 (CMEP2).
+- URC’s support of Cambodia’s malaria elimination efforts are continuing under the Cambodia Malaria Elimination Project 2 (CMEP2).